Does Kratom Interact With Lorazepam (Ativan)?

 |Risk of Interaction||High|

-Kratom, a distant relative of the coffee family, is native to Southeast Asia and majorly cultivated in Malaysia, Thailand, and Indonesia.
+Kratom, a tree member of the coffee family, is native to Southeast Asia and majorly cultivated in Malaysia, Thailand, and Indonesia.
 Its leaves contain alkaloids that have nootropic and opioid-like effects.

 In small doses, kratom increases energy and enhances mood.
 In larger amounts, it tends to possess sedative and euphoric effects.